RossKeddy/Red-Teaming/0 - setup/shells and payloads.md

 ## Non-interactive tty-shell

-If you have a non-tty-shell there are certain commands and stuff you can't do.
-This can happen if you upload reverse shells on a webserver, so that the shell you get is by the user www-data, or similar.
-These users are not meant to have shells as they don't interact with the system has humans do.
+If you have a non-tty-shell you're limited in your ability to operate.
+This can happen if you upload reverse shells to a webserver and get a shell such as www-data.
+These users are not meant to have shells as they don't interact with the system.

 So if you don't have a tty-shell you can't run `su`, `sudo` for example.
 This can be annoying if you manage to get a root password but you can't use it.

-Anyways, if you get one of these shells you can upgrade it to a tty-shell using the following methods:
+If you get one of these shells you can upgrade it to a tty-shell using the following methods:

 Stabilizing the shell:
 ```